CPRA Candidate Policy

 Privacy notice to California job applicants regarding the collection of personal information

 Imply Data, Inc, and its subsidiaries and affiliates (the “Company,” “us” or “we”) are committed to protecting the privacy and security of the personal information you provide to us.
 Please read this Job Applicant Privacy Notice (the “Privacy Notice”) to learn how we collect and process your personal information when you apply for a job or other role with us.
-As a job applicant, you have the right to know and understand the categories of personal information we collect about you, and the purposes for which we use such personal information, pursuant to the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020, effective January 1, 2023 and applies solely to residents of the State of California (collectively the “CPRA”).
+As a job applicant, you have the right to know and understand the categories of personal information we collect about you, and the purposes for which we use such personal information, pursuant to the California Consumer Privacy Act of 2018, effective as of January 1, 2020, as subsequently amended by the California Privacy Rights Act of 2020, effective January 1, 2023, and Assembly Bill 1008, effective January 1, 2025, (collectively, “CPRA”), and applies solely to residents of the State of California.
 This Privacy Notice only applies to job applicants who are residents of the State of California.
-The Company does not sell or otherwise disclose this personal information for monetary or other consideration to any third parties.
+The Company does not sell (as those terms are defined under the CPRA) your personal information to third parties in exchange for monetary or other valuable consideration.

 Categories of Personal Information Collected.
 This section sets forth the categories of “personal information” (as such term is defined under the CPRA) we may collect about you when you inquire about and/or apply for employment at Imply.
 In the preceding twelve (12) months, we have collected the following categories of personal information from one or more of the job candidates.